Faculty Dr Argha Basu

 Anchoring on the core notions spiraled out of a close reading of Hélène Cixous’s “The Laugh of the Medusa” (1975), this article intends to interpret four short stories of Vandana Singh from the anthology The Woman Who Thought She Was a Planet (2008) by using écriture feminine as a tool of analysis.
 The selected stories belonging to the genre of speculative fiction respectively oscillate around four women characters and leave us with an emerging pattern of searching for a lost “self.”
 The ingenious story telling with elements of the imaginary addresses subtle yet complicated gender issues.
 Apropos to this, compartmentalized into three primary sections this work develops an argument toward recognizing an unconventional and original literary tradition in the making that might partially realize the intricate nuances of woman’s writing within a South-Asian (Indian) context.

-• “Comprehending the Bleeding Body: Epistemological Violence and (Un) Tabooing Menstruation in Selective Media Texts in India.”
+• Comprehending the Bleeding Body: Epistemological Violence and (Un)Tabooing Menstruation in Selective Media Texts in India

-Source Title: Journal of International Women's Studies, Quartile: Q2
+Journal of International Women's Studies, 2022,

 View abstract ⏷

 The representation of menstruation in Indian media texts (films, short films, and advertisements) is limited.
 Besides the advertisement of industrially produced sanitary napkins, we hardly come across their mention.
 Even in cinematic spaces with female leads, the issue remains unuttered.
 Since the last half of the previous decade, there has been a conscious attempt to raise awareness around menstruation.
 Considering menstruation as a socially mediated biological process, in which bodies become sites where social constructions of differences are mapped onto human beings to inflict violence upon the subject, these works have resisted this systematic patriarchal oppression by asking an appropriate question, “which bodies are producing knowledge about which other bodies?”
 (Harcourt, 2009, p.
 13), indicating that this assigning of impurity to menstruation through myths, taboos, and restrictions is a patriarchal construct.
 In many parts of India, menstruating women are not even allowed inside the kitchen or the temple.
-This forced isolation is indeed gender-based violence, which is driven by socio-cultural and religious beliefs compounded with gender norms.
+This forced isolation is indeed gender-based violence, which is driven by sociocultural and religious beliefs compounded with gender norms.
 The research paper argues that by reading menstruation through the lens of body politics and in the context of media representation currently prevalent in India, it is now possible to understand and decode menstruation as a phenomenon of gendered oppression.
-Additionally, through these compelling narratives, it is also possible to reflect on how these interventions contribute to altering everyday practices and their limitations.
+Additionally, through these compelling narratives, it is also possible to reflect on the process by which these interventions contribute to the altering of everyday practices and their limitations.
 This might lead to social change by demystifying taboos around the menstrual body and showing women their situation in a way that affirms they can act to change it and reconstruct a meaningful relationship to their bodies.

 Patents